node-red/node-red.github.io/docs/hardware/raspberrypi.md

     bash <(curl -sL https://raw.githubusercontent.com/node-red/raspbian-deb-package/master/resources/update-nodejs-and-nodered)

-**Note:** If you have upgraded to **node.js 4.x** or more recent then you cannot use apt-get to upgrade the pre-installed version of Node-RED.
+**Note:** If you have upgraded to **node.js 4.x or 6.x** then you cannot use apt-get to upgrade the pre-installed version of Node-RED.

 #### Upgrading